Scan & Go enables Walmart/Sam’s Club shoppers to ring up and pay for their carts using their phones.

 Next, we attacked the Scan & Go onboarding screens… or should I say, screen.
 The starting state featured the bare minimum – a single screen with some text.

-You don’t get a second chance to make a first impression, so we made sure the very first touchpoint set the right expectations.
-The new onboarding flow featured bright, engaging animations, shield icons in the artwork, and themes of security in the content.
+You don’t get a second chance to make a first impression, so we made sure the very first touchpoint set the right expectations using:

 Outcome